 If you pile it with additional heavy-duty tasks like recording the live stream simultaneously, there is a huge risk that the encoder will snap from functioning.
 This will inevitably cause live streaming issues.
 However, this should not happen if you pick a conducive encoder that can handle heavy-duty live streaming as well as its recording easily.

 6. Pick Wired Encoder Above a Wireless One

-Wireless encoders are good and helps reduce the clutter in a physical recording environment.
+Wireless encoders are good and help reduce the clutter in a physical recording environment.
 But, they have some inherent cons.
-Wi-fi connected encoders might get their signals messed with neighboring signals.
+Wi-fi-connected encoders might get their signals messed with neighboring signals.
 Also, if there are plenty of users logging into the same wifi network, the live stream has a fatty chance of being disrupted.

-If using a wireless encoder is the only option you have, go for a dedicated wifi with good throw area for a buffer-free live stream.
+Using a cloud video encoder is the only option you have, go for dedicated wifi with a good throw area for a buffer-free live stream.
 On the other hand, you can go for a wired encoder which will ensure that the stream flows uninterruptedly at all times.